mbeddr/mps-platform-docs/src/doc/docs/home/trouble_shooting_guide.md

 # Troubleshooting guide

 This is a non-exhaustive list of common problems with MPS and platform projects.
 It is assumed that Gradle is used for building the project.
-For general MPS problems, read [Finding your way out](https://www.jetbrains.com/help/mps/finding-your-way-out.html)first.
+For general MPS problems, read [Finding your way out](https://www.jetbrains.com/help/mps/finding-your-way-out.html) first.
+If you are still stuck with your problem, read [overcoming obstacles](overcoming_obstacles.md) next.

 ## MPS and platforms